psanse/BitGraph/src/graph/readme.md

 External sources
 -------------------------------

-GRAPH supports DIMACS, Matrix Market Exchange and Edge list text formats.
-To load a graph from a file just give the name of the file in the declaration:
+GRAPH currently supports DIMACS, Edge list and Matrix Market Exchange formats.
+To load a graph from a file, the name of the file should be provided in the declaration:
 ``` plaintext
 graph g("brock200_1.clq");
 ```